 While it is tempting not to tell patients about every mistake, even a low level mistake with minimal risk of harm needs to be communicated with the patient.
 This could be when you have given them the wrong prescription, or when a child gets the wrong vaccination.
 For example, the child may be due for a six month vaccination and they receive the 12 month jab.
 There is not a lot of harm in this, but you have to let the parent know that the child hasn’t got the correct vaccination.
 Any mistake that requires an action, needs to be communicated with the patient.

 MC: Does saying sorry mean a doctor is more likely to be get sued?

 Saying sorry and advising the patient how you have changed your practice reduces the risk that the mistake will happen again and may prevent a complaint being lodged against you.
 There is no evidence that you are more likely to be sued because you said sorry.
 Being insightful and making admissions when appropriate is helpful.

 If you don’t work in a culture that supports open disclosure it can be difficult.
 Some medical practices and hospitals may not be supportive of that culture.

 Junior doctors may be concerned that admitting a mistake will be harmful to their career and reputation. .
 If a doctor is treated badly because they have admitted a mistake, they are not going to be open.
 It is important that doctors feel supported in being open about their mistakes.

-Medical Council of NSW What it means to say sorry
+NSW Medical Councill: what it means to say sorry

 Avant: Open disclosure: how to say sorry